Lavisha-Nigam/Pet-Adoption-Project/Code/readme.txt

-SQL scripts go in here
+SQL codes goes in here